Safety Advisory Group (SAG)

 The Breckland SAG has also produced anthat will help event organisers consider aspects of event planning that may need to be considered.

 The HSE have launched a new safety micro site aimed athelping organisers run events safely.

 Event organisers may also need to considerevent security and the latest terrorist threats.
 The latest guidance on recognising the terrorist threat and remaining vigilant can be accessed through the National Counter Terrorism Office.
 Further information is available: .

 There is also Guidance on Public Highway Closures and should these be needed the necessary form can be downloaded from this site.

 The following information sources might be useful.
 These are all free downloads:

-Will your entertainment event include the erection of temporary structures (e.g. concert staging, TV camera gantry towers or theatre productions)?
+Will your entertainment event include the erection of temporary structures (such as concert staging, TV camera gantry towers, or theatre productions?)
 If so, new Construction (Design and Management) Regulation guidance has been launched by HSE to help duty holders in the entertainment industry understand what they need to do to comply with these Regulations.

 Please be aware that organisers of any event need to ensure that there are safe and sufficient water supplies for all people attending events including food handlers.